yowainwright/pastoralist/README.md

 </tbody>
 </table>

-Use Pastoralist to document dependency overrides, remove the overrides you don't need anymore, and track override security fixes.
+Use Pastoralist to document dependency overrides, remove the ones you no longer need, and track override security fixes.

 ---